 - Check.
 Check to see if your neighbours are safe and if they have a power cut too.
 If they have power, your trip switch may have activated.

 - Wrap up.
 If it's cold, wrap up warm and close internal doors to keep the heat in.

 - Contact.
 Contact your network operator to report the power cut.
 Your network operator is different from your energy supplier.
 Find out who your local network operator is using our who's my network operator? tool.

 I've come across a fallen power line or other damage.

 Contact your network operator immediately.
 Keep as far away from the hazard as possible.
 If there is a serious immediate risk to life, call the emergency services by dialling 999.

 The energy networks are regulated by Ofgem which sets service levels that distribution companies must meet.
-These include rules on how quickly our members (the network operators) must respond to restore power in both normal and severe weather conditions, and compensation payments to consumers if the standards aren’t met.
+These include rules on how quickly network operators must restore your power in normal and severe weather conditions, and compensation payments to consumers if the standards aren’t met.